 Look to your dominant hand for your present

 While both palms play a role in adding details to your reading, Saucedo says your dominant hand more so represents who you are in the present moment.
-And on the other hand (see what I did there?), is your non-dominant one, which lends information to your destiny.
+And your non-dominant one lends information to your destiny.

 This isn't to say your non-dominant hand holds crystal-ball-worthy, here’s-how-your-life-will-end-up powers.
 Rather, says Saucedo, your recessive hand shows “the wisdom of what you’ve come through.”
 So while your dominant hand might be a hot mess of “What am I doing?
 Where am I going?” you can count on your recessive hand to display the ways in which things are going to be okay once your journey pans out.